datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/peopledatalabs-api.md

 ```

 ### Search
-We provide a `v5/person/search` endpoint, which allows you to write queries (in Elasticsearch or SQL format) against our dataset and return any profiles that match those queries:

-PDL's Search API is perfect for finding specific segments of people that you need in order to power your projects and products.
+You can use the `v5/person/search` endpoint to write queries (in Elasticsearch or SQL format) against the dataset and return any profiles that match those queries.
+People Data Lab's Search API is perfect for finding specific segments of people that you need in order to power your projects and products.

 ```sql
 SELECT *